University of North Carolina at Chapel Hill

 Reproductive Freedom

-According to recent polling, about 64% of voters aged 18-29 support abortion being legal in most or all cases.
-This generation came of age after Roe v.
-Wade and sees reproductive healthcare as essential to economic stability and personal freedom.
-For young women especially, access to contraception and abortion services directly impacts educational and career trajectories.
-At our Let Us Lead x Planned Parenthood South Atlantic x Men4Choice event in Fall 2025, we mobilized 100+ young people with a call to action for reproductive freedom (as pictured).
+Recent polling shows that 64% of voters ages 18–29 support abortion access in most or all cases.
+For many young people, reproductive healthcare is viewed as essential to personal freedom, economic stability, and educational opportunity.
+At our Let Us Lead x Planned Parenthood South Atlantic x Men4Choice event in Fall 2025, we mobilized 100+ young people to advocate for reproductive freedom (pictured).

 Economic Growth